Florentin Pogba: Gençlerbirliği

 In January 2018, after 86 appearances and 3 goals for Saint-Étienne, Pogba was transferred to Turkish club Gençlerbirliği on a short-term contract.
 On 6 May 2018, Pogba was involved in a confrontation with teammates during a crucial game against Antalyaspor.
-Gençlerbirliği were losing 0–1 when Pogba limped off the pitch and took off his shirt in the 88th minute.
+Gençlerbirliği were losing 1–0 when Pogba limped off the pitch and took off his shirt in the 88th minute.
 The Ankara side, fighting to avoid relegation, had already used the allowed three substitutions.
 Gençlerbirliği's captain, Ahmet Oğuz, furious that he was going to leave them with ten men, confronted Pogba, who turned around and walked on to face his teammate as other players and staff were forced to separate the duo.
 He became a free agent upon the expiry of his contract.

 Atlanta United

 In January 2019, Pogba went on trial with Spanish Segunda División club Elche.
 He impressed during his trial and was set to sign with the club but a registration hitch meant he was unable to.

 A month later, Pogba signed for Major League Soccer club Atlanta United FC, following a preseason session with the team.
 He made his first team debut in a 1-0 victory against Vancouver Whitecaps on 16 May.
-He started and played the full match as Atlanta recorded their fifth cleansheet, winning all 5 games in the process, setting a new MLS record.
+He started and played the full match as Atlanta recorded their fifth clean sheet, winning all 5 games in the process, setting a new MLS record.
 In the 2019 Campeones Cup against Club América on 14 August, Pogba earned a penalty for Atlanta that was converted by Josef Martínez and sealed a 3–2 victory.

 In the final of the U.S. Open Cup against Minnesota United on 27 August, Pogba played at center-back as Atlanta won 2–1 and secured their second trophy of the season.

 On 21 November, it was announced that Atlanta had declined the option to extend Pogba's contract into the 2020 season due to the uncertainty around the collective bargaining agreement, meaning that he became a free agent.